graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 ### Field Authorization Failures are Obfuscated

 When GraphQL denies a requestor access to a field a message naming the field path is added to the response.
-This message is generic on purpose; `"Access denied to field '[query]/bakery/donuts'"`.
+This message is generic on purpose: `"Access denied to field '[query]/bakery/donuts'"`.
 To view more targeted reasons, such as specific policy failures, you'll need to expose exceptions on the request or turn on [logging](../logging/structured-logging).
-GraphQL automatically raises the `FieldSecurityChallengeCompleted` log event at a `Warning` level when a security check fails.
+GraphQL automatically raises the `SchemaItemAuthorizationCompleted` log event at a `Warning` level when a security check fails.

 ## Execution Directives Authorizations

-Execution directives are applied to the _query document_ before a query plan is created and it is the query plan that determines what field resolvers should be called.
+Execution directives are applied to the _query document_ before a query plan is created, but it is the query plan that determines what field resolvers should be called.
 As a result, execution directives have the potential to alter the document structure and change how a query might be resolved.
-Because of this, not executing a query directive has the potential to change (or not change) the expected query to be different than what the requestor asked for.
+Because of this, not executing a query directive has the potential to change (or not change) the expected query to be different than what the requestor intended to ask for.

 Therefore, if an execution directive fails authorization the query is rejected and not executed.
-The called will receive an error message as part of the response indicating the unauthorized directive.
+The caller will receive an error message as part of the response indicating the unauthorized directive.
 Like field authorization failures, the message is obfuscated and contains only a generic message.
 You'll need to expose exception on the request or turn on logging to see additional details.

 ## Authorization Methods